 A: A majority of institutions of higher education have sworn and armed officers.
 A survey completed in 2004-05 by the Bureau of Justice Studies of the U.S. Department of Justice showed that 67 percent of campus law enforcement agencies surveyed (750 in total) were armed, and 90 percent of agencies with sworn officers were armed.

-In the Lancaster and Central Pennsylvania regions, several higher education institutions equip certified officers with firearms, including Millersville University, York College, Penn State-Harrisburg, Muhlenberg College, Lehigh University, Moravian College, Juniata College, and Dickinson College.
+In the Lancaster, and Central and Eastern Pennsylvania regions, several higher education institutions equip sworn officers with firearms, including Millersville University, York College, Penn State-Harrisburg, Muhlenberg College, Lehigh University, Moravian College, Juniata College, Lafayette College and Dickinson College.
 Gettysburg College is a peer institution that does not.

-While the majority of the top 50 national liberal arts colleges do not have sworn officers like F&M, almost all of those colleges that do have sworn officers also arm them.
-Each institution must weigh the risks and benefits of arming its officers or sustaining an unarmed campus police force for itself.
+While the majority of the top 50 national liberal arts colleges do not have sworn officers, almost all of those colleges that do have sworn officers also arm them.
+Each institution must weigh for itself the risks and benefits of arming its officers or sustaining an unarmed campus police force.

 As the University Risk Management and Insurance Association wrote in 2011, “From a risk management and legal defense perspective, colleges and universities should be in line with other institutions in their cohort or they may have some explaining to do in event of legal action.
 There may be good and sound reasons why an institution differs, but administrators and risk managers must be prepared to demonstrate those reasons and show that the institution’s leaders considered those differences in making a conscious decision to diverge.”

 A: Like virtually all American campuses, the College is accessible to our local community for events, use of facilities, or simply for walks on and through campus.
 F&M sits next to a city park, which DPS patrols.
-While the likelihood of F&M experiencing an active shooter event, armed intruders, or comparable violent crises is very low, the College's urban location, its multiple access points, and the daily presence of more than 3,000 students, employees, and visitors are contributing factors to the potential for dangerous situations occurring on or near the F&M campus.
+While the likelihood of F&M experiencing a violent crisis or incident is very low, the College's multiple access points, and the daily presence of more than 3,000 students, employees, and visitors are contributing factors to the potential for dangerous situations occurring on or near the F&M campus.

 A: Response time is greater for local police than campus police.
 Local police may not have an active knowledge of the campus, its facilities, and its community.
 A difference of a few minutes can mean lives saved.

-Only sworn police officers could be armed.
+A: Only sworn police officers can be armed.
 The College cannot arm its unsworn DPS personnel.
-Among the sworn police officers, it may be an option to arm a subset of the force, but it is very likely that response times to significant incidents would be lengthened, or that the number of armed officers responding could be smaller than is necessary to address a situation quickly.
+Among the sworn police officers, it may have been an option to arm a subset of the force, but it is very likely that response times to significant incidents would be lengthened, or that the number of armed officers responding could be smaller than is necessary to address a situation quickly.
 In addition, when some officers are armed and others are not, there is the risk that some officers will be better able to protect themselves than others can.

 A: In a mass shooting or another safety emergency, an immediate response is required.
 Arranging for officers to remove weapons from a locked cabinet would increase response time and the risk for casualties.
 Unarmed officers can also be easy targets for a shooter.

-A: Less-than-lethal weapons, such as taser guns, should be considered as an option, and a taser gun can be effective in many situations.
-However, a taser gun does not have a long range or the ability to fire multiple rounds if necessary; in an active shooter situation, the taser gun would have limited effectiveness.
+A: Less-than-lethal weapons, such as taser guns, were considered as an option, because a taser gun can be effective in many situations.
+However, a taser gun does not have a long range or the ability to be deployed more than once, if necessary.
+In a very dangerous situation, the taser gun would have limited effectiveness.